ihavethatonvinyl/blog/content/liner-notes/coldplays-the-scientist-and-break-up-grief.md

 “The Scientist” can be read a lot of ways.
 I prefer to read it my way, to embrace it as my “let go” song, to see it as a way to relieve myself of the tears that want to get out so badly.
 Every time I feel like crying, every time I think of him and how much of a shame it was for us to part, I put the album on.
 I let the first three songs play out, waiting for that climax, those first notes, the pained voice.

 This is my song.
 I’m going back to the start.

+*I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance, You can also join the[ Patreon](https://www.patreon.com/c/IHaveThatonVinyl).*